thefirehacker/TimeCapsule-SLM/cursor_claudecode_ai/Features/012/refineagent.md

 3. Should guide PatternGenerator to find performance metrics, not generic patterns

 This creates true **semantic intelligence** instead of surface-level binary matching.

+# What does data Inspector do
+DataInspector UI
+Bootstrap your entire research based on docs from KB.
+Chunks sample ( 30% chunks to understand doc)
+Document Intention
+Sematic Entities , Persons. concepts , intention , Skills, measurements  etc.
+Document relavent --> Based on Query + doc

+# Goal expected from Deep Research
+you keep doing same thing . why cant datainspector + planner work together.\               │ │   Data inspector does multi intelligence approach .
+Tell it to extract (Person + concepts +  │ │   other entity) .
+What you doing it wrong " Give top 3 speedrun from Tyler's blog") why      │ │   only tyler it should look at speedrun.
+Problem is LLM has not tried to make any            │ │   association with query --> what is the query about --> maybe doc tells me more --> break   │ │   doc into its intention + perspn + concepts + entity--> aah so speedrun is about changes    │ │   to GPT-2 architecture to come up with best(fastest) run .\                                 │ │   \                                                                                          │ │   Did our system come up with this conclusion ? if now what can be done think hard